Northern Air Charter

 Northern Air Charter is a small airline based in Peace River, Alberta, Canada.
-Prior to the COVID-19 pandemic it provided scheduled services to Edmonton International Airport and Calgary International Airport.
+Prior to the COVID-19 pandemic it provided scheduled services throughout northern Ontario Alberta to Edmonton International Airport and Calgary International Airport.
+In 2019 Northern Air lost the Alberta medevac contract to Canwest Air.
 The airline provides charter services throughout North America.

 Fleet

 Current

 As of 26 February 2023, Northern Air Charter has the following aircraft registered with Transport Canada.